openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 -   EE Tables
 -   Drawn polygons

-they are extensively described in our documentation.
-Please read :doc:`feature/aoi_selector` to know more.
+They are extensively described in our documentation.
+For more information, read :doc:`feature/aoi_selector`.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/aoi.png
     :title: Select AOI based on administrative layers